iamstorm/SublimeStorm-DPalette/README.md

 And it also use some command provide by plugin package: [Origami](https://github.com/SublimeText/Origami) (you can install it from package control)

-## This pacakge has several very useful tools for sublime text:
+## This pacakge has several very useful tools for sublime text 3:

 ### 1. Another command palette(also named as storm palette)
 It give you another command palette which just contain your wanted commands written in your personal config json file.